 With supportive feedback, the participants are given the opportunity to identify areas they want to improve on before preparing for their final interview with a ‘special guest.’
-Previous guests have included: Mark Miller, CEO of Great Pacific; Trevor Bird, Top Chef Finalist; Constable Palmer, West Vancouver Police; Michelle Morgan, Actor.
+Previous guests have included: John Fluevog, Shoe Designer; Danny Virtue, Award-Winning Stunt Artist; Mark Miller, CEO of Great Pacific; Trevor Bird, Top Chef Finalist; Constable Palmer, West Vancouver Police; Michelle Morgan, Actor.

-Thanks to a generous grant from the TELUS Friendly Future Foundation, the workshop was delivered in the West Vancouver School District in May 2019.
-It has since been rolled out in the Vancouver, Surrey and Coquitlam School Districts.
+Thanks to a generous grant from the TELUS Friendly Future Foundation, the workshop was delivered in the West Vancouver, Vancouver, and North Vancouver school districts with the final workshop coming to Richmond this July.